-Please note the Mercy Foundation’s Grants to End Homelessness program is closed for 2017.
+The Grants to End Homelessness program is now closed.

 Chronic homelessness is defined as an episode of homelessness lasting 6 months or longer or multiple episodes of homelessness over a 12 month period or more.
 People who experience chronic homelessness are likely to have ‘complex needs’, which usually means that they have one or more of the following: